Alvearie/de-identification/docs/masking-providers.md

    The next example shows a valid ruleset for processing data elements of a FHIR array with multiple privacy providers.

-   **Example 14: Masking elements of a FHIR array with multiple masking providers**
+   **Example 14: Masking elements of an array with multiple masking providers**

 ```
   {